Many Scala developers, including those with a great deal of experience, are unaware of some of the more powerful features of Scaladoc.

 - The latest Scaladoc for the core Scala libraries can always be found at https://www.scala-lang.org/api/current.

-- Methods and values may have information folded away that can be accessed by clicking on the triangle to the left of the definition.
+- Methods and values may have information folded away that can be accessed by activating that items box.
+This box is indicated by a blue stripe on the left.

 - In the title bar, at the very top, is a breadcrumb list of the parent packages and each package is a link to the package object documentation which sometimes holds an overview of the package or API as a whole.

-- By expanding linear supertypes triangle, you can see the linearized trait definitions for the current class, trait or object.
+- By expanding linear supertypes section, you can see the linearized trait definitions for the current class, trait or object.

 - Known subclasses lists all subclasses for this entity within the current Scaladoc.